dandytbermillo/constellation-/docs/nested_children_api_implementation_plan_FIXED.md

    - Double-click "My Documents" → see "Drafts" folder
    - Double-click "Drafts" → see draft documents
    - ✅ Children should move to Layer 0
+   - ✅ Nested folders stay hidden until individually expanded

 2. **Deep nesting** (3+ levels):
    - Expand folder → expand subfolder → expand sub-subfolder
    - ✅ Each level should work correctly
+   - ✅ Confirm each expansion only surfaces that folder plus its direct children

 3. **Large folders**:
    - Folder with 100+ items